ros2/ros2_documentation/source/Tutorials/WritingASimplePyPublisherAndSubscriber.rst

         minimal_publisher.destroy_node()
         rclpy.shutdown()

-First tje ``rclpy`` library is initialized, then the node is created, and then it “spins” the node so its callbacks are called.
+First the ``rclpy`` library is initialized, then the node is created, and then it “spins” the node so its callbacks are called.

 2.2 Add dependencies
 ~~~~~~~~~~~~~~~~~~~~